jspro1/myhealth-summary-dashboard/README.md

 <a href="https://international-patient-summary.net/" target="_blank"><img src="https://img.shields.io/badge/Standard-IPS-blue" alt="Standard IPS"></a>
 </center>

-## Overview
+## myHealth Summary - Overview

 **Problem**: Health data is fragmented across multiple systems—primary care EMRs, ambulatory CIS platforms, and regional CDRs—resulting in siloed data.
 This fragmentation often prevents patients and providers from accessing a single, comprehensive, and reliable view of the patient summary.

-**Solution**: This Proof of Concept (PoC) demonstrates that health data can be standardized, consolidated, and presented through a unified dashboard.
+**Solution**: myHealth Summary Proof of Concept (PoC) demonstrates that health data can be standardized, consolidated, and presented through a unified dashboard.
 Built on a lightweight, fast technology stack, the PoC provides a clear view of patient information, enabling better support for health-related decisions, more timely interventions, and improved collaboration across patient–provider ecosystems.
 - **Feasibility** of IPS-aligned data display
 - **Simplification** of complex medical records for end users
 - **Standards compliance** with HL7 FHIR/IPS concepts for global interoperability